open-rsx/rsb-manual/examples-basic.rst

 ----------------------------

-To receive data synchronously, a :term:`reader` object has to be created for the :term:`scope` from which :term:`event` s should be received.
-Then, individual :term:`event` s have to be retrieved explicitly from the :term:`reader` object, hence synchronous receiving.
+To receive data synchronously, a :term:`reader` object has to be created for the :term:`scope` from which :term:`events <event>` should be received.
+Then, individual :term:`events <event>` have to be retrieved explicitly from the :term:`reader` object, hence synchronous receiving.

 .. container:: receive-data-sync-multi